Florida approves multimillion-dollar investment for drone detection ahead of the World Cup

 Related videos:

-The Florida Legislature approved 16 million dollars for the Florida Department of Law Enforcement (FDLE) allocated exclusively for drone detection equipment and radio frequency signals, in preparation for the seven matches of the 2026 FIFA World Cup that will be held at Hard Rock Stadium in Miami Gardens.
+The Florida Legislature approved 16 million dollars for the Florida Department of Law Enforcement (FDLE) specifically for drone detection equipment and radio frequency signal detection, in preparation for the seven matches of the 2026 World Cup that will take place at the Hard Rock Stadium in Miami Gardens.

-According to a report by Local 10, the approval occurred in a matter of minutes during a budget hearing in Tallahassee, and the funds are not intended for operating drones, but for identifying them.
+According to a report by Local 10, the approval took place within minutes during a budget hearing in Tallahassee, and the funds are not intended for operating drones, but for identifying them.

 "Detecting radio frequency signals to identify drones, illegal drones," explained the project leaders before the state legislature.